 The Benefits of Utilizing Multiple Merchant Accounts

-In fact processing online payments using credit cards like Visa or American Express is fraught with charges.
-Therefor, it is extremely important to understand these charges, especially with more modern alternate payment services such as Google Pay or Apple Pay.
+In fact processing, online payments using credit cards like Visa or American Express is fraught with charges.
+Therefore, it is extremely important to understand these charges, especially with more modern alternate payment services such as Google Pay or Apple Pay.
 Similarly, the challenge of processing a large volume of credit card transactions brings problems of its own.

 - Save on Surcharge Fees.
 Merchant accounts are of two types: (1) card present (2) card not present.
 Processing one type of account through another will accrue excessive downgrade fees.
 Keeping one account for each different type will allow you to streamline processing and reduce costs.

 - More Processing Options.
 Some banks have restrictions on processing credit card payments involving certain types of currency.
 For example, your bank may support Visa transactions in rupees.
 But you wish to process Australian dollars through MasterCard.
 Having multiple accounts enables more payment processing options.

 - Multiple Websites.
 Most merchant services will only open one account per website URL.
 In the event your business operates multiple websites, having multiple accounts will enable you to process payments through different URLs.

 - Profit Losses.
 Multiple accounts allow you to maintain ties with multiple banks and multiple service providers.
 This will enable you to minimize profit loss in the event either one or both experiences downtime.

 - Dispersed Monthly Sales Volume.
 Some MSPs view accounts with high monthly sales volumes as high-risk.
 By dispersing your profits among accounts, you can avoid any attendant fees or penalties.

 - Dispersed Chargebacks.
 If your business begins to encounter a high volume of chargebacks, distributing these among numerous merchant accounts is one option.
 This can help you avoid the penalties that can come with excessive chargebacks to a single account.